 The Persian ironwood (Parrotia persica), is a small deciduous tree or a large, multi-stemmed shrub.
-It is native to northern Iran and southern Azerbaijan and is named after the German naturalist Friedrich Parrot.
+It is native to northern Iran and southern Azerbaijan and is named after the German surgeon, naturalist, explorer and mountain climber F. W Parrot (1792 -1841) who made the first European ascent of Mt Ararat, Turkey, in 1829.
 Like the Sycamore and London plane tree, the bark of mature trees is smooth light brown and flaking.
 The flowers are somewhat like those of a relative, the witch-hazel, but dark red.
-The leaves are alternate, ovoid, often slightly lop-sided, 6–15 cm (2–6 in) long and 4–10 cm (2–4 in) across, with wavy margins; they emerge reddish-purple in spring, are glossy green in the summer, and turn a rich purple to brilliant red in autumn.
+The leaves are alternate, ovoid, often slightly lop-sided with wavy margins; they emerge reddish-purple in spring, are glossy green in the summer, and turn a rich purple to brilliant red in autumn.

 Scientific Name (family and order): Parrotia persica (DC.)
 C.A.
 Mey (Hamamelidaceae, Saxifragales)

 New Jersey Status: USDA Unreported

 Habit: 30 – 70 feet tall; equal in width.
 Dirr ( 2009) describes the tree as either a small, single stemmed tree or a large, multi-stemmed shrub.

 Habitat: Zones 5 – 9.
 In drier areas the tree develops defined stems while in moist areas it branches at or near the ground level.

 Trunk/Stem: The low branching makes passage under this tree difficult, Bark dark brown and smooth; it flakes off in patches to reveal fawn colored new bark (reminiscent of Pinus bungeana).
 Leaves have bronze-red margins when young.
 Wavy margins near tips.